 The patient just observes the images, and the BCI system decodes high-gamma activity from the ECoG electrodes.
 The BCI is thereby able to identify which image the patient is seeing in real-time.
 This worked whether the patient saw other people’s real faces or his own face in the mirror.

 To record CCEPs, subdural ECoG grids are implanted directly on the cortex on the dominant hemisphere.
 Then, conventional electrical cortical stimulation mapping is used to identify e.g. Broca’s area.
 Next, a bipolar stimulation is performed on Broca’s area, which elicits CCEPs over the motor cortex and over the auditory cortex.
 Electrode channels showing an EP over the motor cortex indicate the mouth region required to say words and sentences.

-EPs over the auditory cortex indicate electrode positions representing the regions responsible for hearing and for understanding e.g. questions (Wernicke’s area, receptive language area).
-Overall, the CCEP procedures allows doctors to rapidly map out a whole functional cortical network, which provides important information for neuro-surgical and BCI applications. g.tec offers the with the cortiQ cortical electrode, the g.HIamp ECoG amplifier and the g.ESTIM PRO the perfect combination to run CCEP mappings with the g.tec Suite 2020.
+EPs over the auditory cortex indicate electrode positions representing the regions responsible for hearing and for understanding speech (Wernicke’s area, receptive language area).
+Overall, the CCEP procedures allow doctors to rapidly map out a whole functional cortical network, which provides important information for neuro-surgical and BCI applications. g.tec offers the cortiQ cortical electrode, the g.HIamp ECoG amplifier and the g.ESTIM PRO- the perfect combination to run CCEP mappings with the g.tec Suite 2020.